Woking F.C.: Stadium

-The Family stand: The family stand is located next to the directors box and is an all-seater stand usually consisting of families.
+The family stand: The family stand is located next to the directors box and is an all-seater stand usually consisting of families.

 Mascot

-Woking F.C. has a team mascot called K.C Kat.
+Woking F.C. has a team mascot called K.C.
+Kat.

 Rivalries

 For many years Woking's main rivals have been Stevenage and Aldershot Town, where games attract larger than average crowds.
 Stevenage are Woking's historic rivals due to animosity in the 1990s, while the rivalry with Aldershot is a more recent rivalry due to locality.
-Torquay United have also become minor rivals due to intense games and competition when they were relegated to the national league south together, altercations between fans has also helped feed this new rivalry.
+Torquay United have also become minor rivals due to intense games and competition when they were relegated to the national league south together; altercations between fans have also helped feed this new rivalry.

-Aldershot Town

-Aldershot Town and Woking have met competitively on 34 occasions.
-Aldershot Town have won 18 times, Woking 9 times and there has been 7 drawn matches.